KacobJeith/HeepDev/README.md

 4. Type `Python device-name.py` in the terminal to start the client
 5. The client should show up on the heep server front end

+## What is a Heep Client

+A Heep client is a named collection of inputs and outputs that communicate with other Heep clients over a line called a "Vertex."
+Every client contains these components.

+* *Name*: The client's name is the word that humans use to identify the client
+* *ID*: The ID is a unique number that is used by Heep to identify a client regardless of IP Address or MAC Address

 ## Heep General Architecture

 ### Software Design for Sending